 Edibles are expected to continue to gain market share of the medical cannabis sales in Maine.
 Tim Smale, the head of the Maine Dispensary Operators Association and co-founder of Remedy Compassion Center in Auburn, estimated that edibles will account for about 20 percent of all of the state’s dispensary sales by 2018.

-Opportunities in Maine’s cannabis market
+Opportunities for new businesses in Maine’s cannabis market

 Until now, opportunities for new cannabis businesses in Maine have been limited, with all of the state’s limited number of medical cannabis licenses already awarded, but the legalization of recreational cannabis has opened the door for cannabis industry entrepreneurship.
 With recreational cannabis sales expected to begin in 2018, businesses looking to enter Maine’s medical marijuana market should be ready to begin the permitting process.